eventide-project/docs/user-guide/entity-store/entity-cache.md

 ## Clearing the In-Memory Cache

 The entity cache is never cleared in an operational system.
-Once an entity is inserted into the entity cache, it remains there until the Ruby process that the cache is running in is terminated.
+Once an entity is inserted into the entity cache, it remains there until the Ruby process that the cache is running in is terminated, or until a cache record is explicitly removed using the internal store's `delete` method.

 Because services are restarted for upgrades or other maintenance and operational reasons, entity caches are typically cleared on a sufficiently-regular basis such that memory utilization does not become an issue.

 However, long-lived services that are very stable and have no maintenance or operational reasons to be restarted will accumulate cache records in-memory indefinitely.
 In practice, this is usually not an issue and can be counteracted easily with system-level process monitoring tools that simply restarts a service when it reaches a given memory consumption threshold.

 This is a perfectly safe operation because services are designed to be both autonomous and idempotent as a matter of course, and the [component host](/user-guide/component-host.md) infrastructure does service shutdown in a safe and graceful way.

-If a service is either not autonomous or idempotent, then serious malfunctions will be evident long before memory consumption becomes an issue.
+If a service is either not autonomous or not idempotent, then serious malfunctions will be evident long before memory consumption becomes an issue.

 ## Constructing an Entity Cache